-In jobs from mechanics and installers to medical technicians to therapists to computer network engineers to web site developers, it's clear that certifications play a key role.
+In jobs like mechanics, realtors, medical technicians, project managers, computer network engineers, and many more it's clear that certifications play a key role.

 You can receive reimbursement of up to $2,000 per test but not more than the actual cost of the test.
 You can receive benefits to retake a test if you fail.
 The number of tests you can take is unlimited, except that you can't receive benefits to retake a test you passed.

 Note: Your total months of entitlement to VA education benefits will be reduced each time you use your benefits for licensing and certification.
 For the Post-9/11 GI Bill in the 2022/2023 academic year you are charged one month of GI Bill benefits for each $2,200.96 used.